Prince George’s County Domestic Violence Lawyer

 The emotion involved in domestic violence cases and the restrictions of protective orders lend themselves to situations in which charges of stalking could be filed against you.
 Stalking is defined as following a person with the intent to make them fearful of being harmed, or any behavior that should reasonably be understood might cause fear in another.
 A domestic violence charge of stalking is a misdemeanor punishable by up to five years in prison, up to a $5,000 fine, or both.

-Vulnerable Adult Laws in Prince George’s County
+Vulnerable Adult Laws in PG County

 The term “vulnerable adult” refers to adults who are unable to take care of themselves physically or mentally.
-If you are charged with domestic abuse of a vulnerable adult—meaning an adult who mentally or physically is not able to care for him or herself—in Prince George’s County, you could be convicted of a felony and serve ten years in prison, pay a $10,000 fine, or both.
+If you are charged with domestic abuse of a vulnerable adult—meaning an adult who mentally or physically is not able to care for him or herself—in PG County, you could be convicted of a felony and serve ten years in prison, pay a $10,000 fine, or both.

-Prince George’s County Domestic Violence Lawyers
+Call Our Prince George’s County Domestic Violence Attorneys

 Domestic violence can shatter families and negatively affect all areas of your life.
 If you have been served with a protective order or charged with a crime of domestic violence, you will need the best representation in Prince George’s County to protect your rights, privacy, and future.

 Our domestic violence attorneys understand that the tension of child custody and divorce issues often leads to false allegations between family or household members, and that abuse can occur regardless of gender.
-One of our Prince George’s domestic violence attorneys will examine all the contributing factors in your individual case and forge a plan of action to bring about the most positive result possible for your particular situation.
+One of our Prince George’s domestic violence lawyers will examine all the contributing factors in your individual case and forge a plan of action to bring about the most positive result possible for your particular situation.